Kanna Hashimoto: 2020-present: Spirited Away, Banpaku no Taiyo

 On January 17, 2020, it was announced that she had received the 2020 Elan d'or Award for Newcomer of the Year which is given to the most promising new actor who has been most active throughout the year.
 On February 6, the award ceremony was held at the Keo Plaza Hotel in Tokyo, and director Hiroazu Kore-eda of the movie I Wish, her screen debut, was the presenter and congratulated her.

 On February 26, it was announced that Hashimoto would be making her stage debut in the stage adaptation of Spirited Away, written and directed by John Caird, in February 2022, with Hashimoto and Mone Kamishiraishi doubly playing the role of the main character, Chihiro.
 On the variety program 130 million people's Show Channel broadcast on June 12, she challenged "the largest number of facial tissues pulled out of the box in one minute", achieving the record of 157 and exceeding the previous record of 140, becoming the Guinness World Record holder.
 However, the record was later broken.
 On August 20, the movie Kaguya-sama Final: Love is War starring Hashimoto with Sho Hirano was released.

 In December 2023, it was announced that Hashimoto would be starring in the TV Asahi 65th anniversary drama Banpaku no Taiyo, its story based on the 1970 Osaka Expo.
 The theme song for the show was provided by Ayumi Hamasaki, being a cover of hit song "Jidai" by Miyuki Nakajima—the Osaka Expo's original theme.
 The show aired in March 2024.

+In the revival of the Japanese version of Who Wants to Be a Millionaire? aired January 1, 2026, Hashimoto became the first person to win the 10 million yen grand prize in 13 years.